PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 Now, you can use obtained `<your_access_token>` for communication with Piwik PRO API.
 Field `expires_in` stands for time (in seconds) for token expiration (TTL).
-As token is a Bearer type, it must be **included in every API call** within header.
+Since token is a Bearer type, it must be **included in every API call** within header.

 ```
 Authorization: Bearer <your_access_token>